Benji, backup me!¶

 Last but not least Benji can also use any file based storage including external hard drives and NFS based storage solutions.

-- Benji supports AES-256 in GCM mode to encrypt all your data on the backup storage target.
+- Benji supports AES-256 in GCM mode to encrypt all your data on the backup storage.
 By using envelope encryption every block is encrypted with its own unique random key which makes plaintext attacks even more difficult.

-Benji also supports a faster light-weight scrubbing mode which only checks the meta data consistency and object existence on the target storage.
+Benji also supports a faster light-weight scrubbing mode which only checks the object’s existence and metadata consistency.

 If a scrubbing failure occurs, the defective block and the backups it belongs to are marked as ‘invalid’ and the block will be re-read for the next backup version even if